Generic name: voriconazole (intravenous route) [ vor-i-KON-a-zole ]

 Chemical Class: Triazole

 Voriconazole injection is used to treat certain serious fungal or yeast infections, such as aspergillosis (fungal infection in the lungs), candidemia (fungal infection in the blood), esophageal candidiasis (candida esophagitis), or other fungal infections (including infections in the skin, stomach, kidney, bladder, and wounds).
-It may also be used to treat patients with serious fungal or yeast infections who cannot tolerate other types of medicine or who do not respond to other types of medicine.
+It may also be used to treat patients with serious fungal or yeast infections who cannot tolerate or do not respond to other types of medicine.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: